tuannguyenfu/tuannguyenfu/README.md

 - 👋 Hi, I’m @tuannguyenfu
 - 👀 I’m interested in chinese chess
 - 🌱 I’m currently learning devops
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on a technologies company
-- 📫 How to reach me ...

 <!---
 tuannguyenfu/tuannguyenfu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.